-Within the College, the professional leave pool provided by the Provost is split into three divisional pools: for the natural sciences, the social sciences, and the arts and humanities.
-The divisional distribution is done proportionally, based on the number of faculty in a division eligible for professional leave.
-Note that although professional staff are eligible, their numbers are not taken into account in allocating professional leave quarters to divisions.
+Within the College, the sabbatical leave pool provided by the Provost is split into four divisional pools: for the natural sciences, the social sciences, the arts, and the humanities.
+The divisional distribution is done proportionally, based on the number of faculty in a division eligible for sabbatical leave.
+Note that although professional staff are eligible, their numbers are not taken into account in allocating sabbatical leave quarters to divisions.

 Below are some considerations taken into account in ranking requests.

-- History of prior professional leaves.
-For example how recent was the last professional leave?
-What impact did prior professional leaves have on the record of the faculty member?
+- History of prior sabbatical leaves.
+For example how recent was the last sabbatical leave?
+What impact did prior sabbatical leaves have on the record of the faculty member?